pa5cal/ILikeOpenStreetMap/README.md

 ILikeOpenStreetMap
 ==================

+The ILikeOSM OpenLayers Plugin is an easy way to leave your feedback about the condition of a certain area in OpenStreetMap.
+Simply give it a like or dislike.

-You will get here some more information: http://ilike.openstreetmap.de/
+You will find some more information here: http://ilike.openstreetmap.de/